‘Summer House’ Smackdown: Hamptons Neighbors Unhappy As Season 3 Of Bravo Reality Show Begins Filming

 The filming permit reveals that shooting for Summer House will begin the weekend of June 22 and will continue every weekend through Labor Day.
 There will be about 35 cast and crew members on the property each day during filming for no more than 12 hours per day.

 This isn’t the first snafu Summer House has encountered regarding a filming location.
 The Bravo crew was banned from filming in East Hampton after the first year of the show was filmed at a house in Napeague.
-After being denied permits to shoot in Montauk and Southampton Village, the Water Mill location was secured for season 2 as well as the upcoming third season of the show.
+After being denied permits to shoot in Montauk and Southampton Village, the Water Mill location was secured for Season 2 as well as the upcoming third season of the show.

 Of course, if residents are that upset, they could just buy Summer House out.
 According to Curbed, the Water Mill mansion used on the show is currently for sale for $4,195,000.
 The property, located on Deerfield Road, boasts 6,500 square feet, eight bedrooms, and eight and a half bathrooms.
 There’s also a fully furnished basement with an entertainment center, a hot tub, and a heated pool on the 5.2-acre property.